volaxrelax/relaxtoken/ERC-Proposal-2-Tier-Token.md

 Owner adds new addresses to the preapproved renters list.

-The preApprovedRenters can be stored inside a double mapping such as this:
+The `preApprovedRenters` can be stored inside a double mapping from the tokenId to the preapproved renter to a bool such as this:

      mapping (uint => mapping (address => bool)) public preapprovedRenters;